meowpunch/LENNA/README.md

 # LENNA
 03.2020 - 06.
-2020  | Zenith-Lee, Pyossyoung, Meowpunch | *supported by Yonsei Accelerated Computing Systems Lab*
+2020  | zenith-lee, pyossyoung, meowpunch | *supported by Accelerated Computing Systems Lab, Yonsei Univ.*

 LENNA (Latency Estimation for Neural Network Architecture) upgrades Differentiable Architecture Search (DARTS), which is known as high performance model in Neural Architecture Search (NAS)

 ## PROGRESS
 All progress is in [Notion Pages KR](https://www.notion.so/f44624493796475984f9651728b225d7)

-## INTRO
+## ABSTRACTION

+### Introduction3

 The project upgrades Differentiable Architecture Search (DARTS), which is known as high performance model in Neural Architecture Search (NAS), by a new, never before method.
 DARTS addresses comparable technique with state-of-the-art NAS (Neural Architecture Search) but has a latent flaw that it does not take direct metrics, such as latency, into accounting for model design.